GuanceCloud/guance-docs/docs/en/application-performance-monitoring/service.md

 ## Introduction

-After the link data is collected into Guance Cloud, You can log in to the Guance Cloud Workspace, Click on the "Service" list of "Application Performance Monitoring" to view all link service lists within the selected time range and their corresponding key performance metrics, including average request number, average response time, P75 response time, P95 response time and error number.
+After the link data is collected into Guance, You can log in to the Guance Workspace, Click on the "Service" list of "Application Performance Monitoring" to view all link service lists within the selected time range and their corresponding key performance metrics, including average request number, average response time, P75 response time, P95 response time and error number.
 They are sorted in descending order according to "Error Number" by default, and it is supported to click on the name of key performance metrics to adjust the sorting display.

 ![](img/3.apm_1.png)